smapiot/Piral.Blazor/README.md

 In addition to this, if you want to debug your Blazor pilet using for example Visual Studio, these requirements should be considered:

-- keep the piral CLI running
+- keep the Piral CLI running
 - debug your Blazor pilet using IISExpress

 ## License